bcgov/eagle-helper-pods/openshift/jenkins/README.md

 # EPIC Jenkins
 This Jenkins setup and configuration is based on the example provided by [nr-showcase-devops-tools](https://github.com/bcgov/nr-showcase-devops-tools/tree/master/tools).

-The configuration has been modified to support EPIC's multi-repository nature.
+The configuration has been modified to support EPIC's multi-repository structure.

 ## Prerequisites